05 Jan Tips on choosing high-quality senior care providers

 - Why are you looking for new work and how did your last role end?
 If they are still working with that client, ask about the schedule and how they anticipate coordinating schedules.
 This will reveal upfront if it will limit their availability to meet your needs.

-- What can you tell me about your past families that you’ve worked with?
+- What can you tell me about the past families that you’ve worked with?
 Specifically, asking what some of their favorite and least favorite memories or experiences are and why.
-These stories will provide you with insight into how they feel about their role in their client’s lives as well as how they interact with clients and families.
+These stories will provide insight into how they feel about their role in their clients’ lives and how they interact with clients and families.

 - Have you accommodated special dietary needs in the past, and if so, how?